GabeGoesCoding/bus-tracker/README.md

 # Project Overview

-A tracking application for teachers to ensure all students are accounted for during busy duty.
+A tracking application for teachers to ensure all students are accounted for during bus duty.

 ### Learning Goal: